Cha Cha 2000 - Live in Tokyo 1996 Vol. 1: Production and mastering

 Dinger designed cover artwork in 1997 which was later scrapped in favour of a painting by Victoria Wehrmeister (although it survives as an inset at the bottom-right of Wehrmeister's image).
-He also pieced together an extensive booklet featuring photographs of the band in Japan and onstage and commentaries from Ken Matsutani and Kerry Aberhard.
+He also pieced together an extensive booklet featuring photographs of the band in Japan and onstage and commentaries from Ken Matsutani and Kerry Aberhart.
 The album was released in March 1998 by Captain Trip Records.
 The first half of the concert would be released the following year under the title Live in Tokyo 1996 Vol. 2.